-I talked about how writers should use adverbs sparingly.
-Don’t overcoat your work with them, because it slows your story down.
-But I never talked about the good vs bad adverbs.
+I talked before about how writers should use adverbs sparingly.
+But I didn’t talk about good vs bad adverbs.

 Bad adverbs are like smiled happily.
 Or fiercely killed him.
 Or softly whispered.
 Readers can already tell she’s happy because she’s smiling.
 Killing someone is already fierce, and whispering is already soft.
 These adverbs don’t add much to the story but rather explain what’s going on twice.

-I also recommend taking the adverbs out before you do a read through.
-Sometimes adverbs seem like they’re needed.
-We don’t realize how much we don’t need them until they’re already gone.
-Take out the adverbs, wait a few days so you don’t remember where they were, and read over your work one more time.
-Most likely, you won’t remember where they are, and you’ll have a smoother read.
+I also recommend taking the adverbs out before you read through your work.
+Sometimes adverbs seem like they’re needed when we’re writing, and we don’t realize how much we don’t need them until they’re gone.
+Take out the adverbs, wait a few days so you don’t remember where they were, and read over your work.
+Most likely, you won’t remember where they were, and you’ll have a smoother read.

 Good adverbs, on the other hand, are like smiled sadly, gently shoved, or loudly whispered.
 They contradict each other in a way that gives the words a new meaning.
-They let the reader see new, complicated emotions.
+They add something to the story and let the reader see more complex emotions.

 Hope this helps!
 Let me know what you think in the comments below.